 - Choice of clear, tinted, or mirrored lenses

 - Is not the lightest, lowest volume mask on the list

 - Skirt does not have a matte or no-glare finish option

-The Mares X-free mask has a very low volume making it one of the best masks for freediving.
-Mares knows freediving, and their hydrodynamic design provides low resistance in the water, especially on a rapid ascent.
+The Mares X-free freediving mask has a very low volume making it one of the best masks for freediving.
+Mares know freediving, and their hydrodynamic design provides low resistance in the water, especially on a rapid ascent.
 The wide, inverted teardrop lenses offer an increased field of vision, and the matte silicone finish wraps over the lens frame providing a completely glare-free mask.
 Even the interior of the mask has a matte finish.
-The texturized silicone on the nose piece increases grip for easy equalizing.
+The textured silicone on the nose piece increases grip for easy equalizing.
 This lightweight mask uses the new silicone in the skirt to reduce fogging.